-Andrade appealed his termination to the Massachusetts Civil Service Commission, arguing that he became a tenured employee on March 13, 2017 and was therefore entitled to a formal administrative hearing before he could be terminated.
+JA appealed his termination to the Massachusetts Civil Service Commission, arguing that he became a tenured employee on March 13, 2017 and was therefore entitled to a formal administrative hearing before he could be terminated.
 The Commission dismissed his appeal finding that it lacked jurisdiction to hear the case because he was not tenured.
-The Commission ruled Andrade was still a probationary employee because he had not completed a full year of service.
+The Commission ruled JA was still a probationary employee because he had not completed a full year of service.
 Only tenured employees could appeal their terminations to the Commission.

 - While a municipal employer must provide a tenured employee with an administrative hearing before terminating him, the civil service law provides no such right for a probationary employee.

 - A newly appointed firefighter remains a probationary employee for 12 months.

 - Specifically, the civil service law requires that he “actually perform the duties of such position on a full-time basis for a probationary period of twelve months before he shall be considered a full-time tenured employee in such position.”
 M. G .L. c.
 31 § 61.